mriekkin/pathfinder/doc/User_guide.md

 git clone https://github.com/mriekkin/pathfinder.git
 ```

 This might take a while because the repository is rather large, around 180 MB.
 Most of this size is due to a large number of data files.
-Then change the current directory to the projects root directory.
+In case you don't have git installed, you may also download the repository as a ZIP file.
+Just download and extract the ZIP archive to a convenient location.
+Then change the current directory to the project's root directory.

 ```bash
 cd pathfinder